 The Danish VET colleges are self-governing institutions, and the system is based on management by objectives.
 This implies that the VET colleges have substantial autonomy within the overall objectives, including the quality-management goals and the legislative framework.
-The governing board is accountable to the Ministry of Education.
-VET colleges in Denmark are funded by the Ministry of Education from a basic grant for being a VET college and by five different taximeters related to the number of students enrolled: 1) student taximeter; 2) completion taximeter; 3) common costs taximeter; 4) building taximeter; and 5) the Center of Placement taximeter.
+The governing board is accountable to the Ministry of Children and Education.
+VET colleges in Denmark are funded by the Ministry of Children and Education from a basic grant for being a VET college and by five different taximeters related to the number of students enrolled: 1) student taximeter; 2) completion taximeter; 3) common costs taximeter; 4) building taximeter; and 5) the Center of Placement taximeter.

 Financial support for apprentices